 Traumatic Injuries to the Mouth

 Injuries to the mouth can cause teeth to be pushed back into their sockets.
-Dr. Tucker, Dr. Karn, Dr. Lund, Dr. Saylor, Dr. Papworth, Dr. Penaz or your general dentist may reposition and stabilize your tooth.
+Dr. Karn, Dr. Lund, Dr. Saylor, Dr. Papworth, Dr. Penaz, Dr. Schuweiler or your general dentist may reposition and stabilize your tooth.
 Root canal treatment is usually started within a few weeks of the injury and a medication, such as calcium hydroxide, will be placed inside the tooth.
 Eventually, a permanent root canal filling will be implanted.

 Sometimes a tooth may be pushed partially out of the socket.
 Again, your endodontist or general dentist may reposition and stabilize your tooth.
 If the pulp remains healthy, then no other treatment is necessary.
 Yet, if the pulp becomes damaged or infected, root canal treatment will be required.
 If left untreated, many different complications can arise.
 These complications can include but are not limited to: Infection of the tooth, root system or surrounding tissue, inadequate hygiene due to an inability to properly clean the dislodged tooth and the gums, and loss of the tooth.